dVaytul/image-previewer/README.md

 [DEMO](https://dvaytul.github.io/image-previewer/)

-is a front-end part (client) of react app that provides:
+It's a front-end part (client) of react app that provides:

 * user registration and authorization with validations;
 * gallery of images;